-You may be aware that new IR35 legislation is set to come into effect in April 2020.
+You may be aware that new IR35 legislation will come into effect on April 6th, 2020.

-If you’re a nurse or carer, this could affect how you use Florence, so we’re raising awareness now for how we’re preparing.
+If you’re a nurse or carer, IR35 could affect how you use Florence.

-Read on to understand what the changes will be, how they might affect you, and what we’re doing to help make Florence nurses and carers ready.
+Read on to understand what the changes will be, how they might affect you, and what we’re doing to help make you ready.

 You can also check out our top questions about IR35 and Florence.